NuroDev/jarvis/README.md

 You will also need to enter your domain name and login details for the Transmission VPN in the backend env file.

 ## 🔧 Configure:
 Sadly there are some containers that do require some extra setup to get up and running.
-Others will require some configuring once the application is setup and running to get working correctly.
-You can find all documentation for all container configuration in the [config.md file](https://github.com/NuroDev/jarvis/blob/master/config.md)
+All documentation for this can be found [here](https://github.com/NuroDev/jarvis/blob/master/config.md)

 ## 🚀 Usage:
 ```